nbshare-io/pandas.github.io/README.md

 <h2><a href="https://github.com/quantopian/qgrid">Qgrid</a></h2>

 - List
 This one is great utility if you use Jupyter notebooks.
-Qrid embeds an interactive widge in the notebook.
+Qgrid embeds an interactive widge in the notebook.
 Using this widget, one can do interactive scrolling, sorting and filtering on the dataframe.
 <img src="https://github.com/quantopian/qgrid/raw/master/docs/images/filtering_demo.gif">